 It is not just the knee you need to think about

-It might sound crazy, but often the best way to solve Runners’ Knee is not to focus on your knee itself, but the hips.
+It might sound counterintuitive, but often the best way to solve the runner’s knee is not to focus on your knee itself, but the hips as well.
 Properly aligned hips will help ensure that your knees track and are not being forced to move in unnatural ways, which irritates the muscles and cartilage in the surrounding area.

 You don’t need to be super flexible

-Many people avoid yoga because they assume you need to be as supple and flexible as an acrobat in under to enjoy it.
-As a matter of fact, yoga can be enjoyed by people of either sex and with any level of flexibility and muscle strength.
-All you need to enjoy yoga is an open mind and a willingness to push yourself within your comfort zone.
-From there, recovery should not be far off.
+Many people avoid yoga because they assume you need to be as supple and flexible as an acrobat in order to enjoy it.
+As a matter of fact, yoga can be enjoyed by everyone, no matter the level of flexibility.
+All you need to enjoy yoga is an open mind and a willingness to push yourself outside your comfort zone.
+From there, recovery will not be far off!

 Read next >> teen run club participants take up yoga to complement their training